Sunday, November 6, 2011

 Who is really holding Minnesota hostage: Republicans, Dayton, or left-wing media scare tactics?

-The front-page article in today's StarTribune, "Shutdown would be a leap into unkown," is typical in many ways.
+The front-page article in today's StarTribune, "Shutdown would be a leap into unknown," is typical in many ways.
 First, it showcases the Strib's well-known penchant for uni-partisanship by deliberately slanting the article to make Republicans look like the bad guys.
 Second, it uses the handy dandy scare tactics the left likes to pull out when things get rough.

 (Click this link for mood music to read the article's excerpts by.
 Right click on this link to open it in another tab or window so you can play it while you read.)